cr4shmaster/crsDarkTeleporterDS/readme.md

 [![Steam Trade Offer](https://img.shields.io/badge/donate-steam%20trade%20offer-orange.svg)](https://steamcommunity.com/tradeoffer/new/?partner=42003848&token=tB7Jhg1K)

 ###  Description:
-A cool teleporter to help you create shortcuts or secret entrances.
+A cool teleporter to help you create shortcuts or secret entrances.</br>
-When stepped on, it teleports your character to the closest other Dark Teleporter.
+When stepped on, it teleports your character to the closest other Dark Teleporter.</br>
-It does not get activated if a Hammer is equipped.
+It does not get activated if a Hammer is equipped.</br>
-It is deactivated for a few seconds after being used.
+It is deactivated for a few seconds after being used.</br>

 ###  Additional information:
 To install this mod you simply have to subscribe on the Steam Workshop and it will automatically be downloaded the next time you access the mods menu in the game.</br>
 If your game crashes in the mod menu, try disabling __Small Textures__ in the game's settings.</br>
 If you have any suggestions, feel free to post them in the comment section on the Workshop page.